operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 > **NOTE**: Core OLM does not require `olm.bundle.object` properties to be included on bundles.
 However, the OLM Package
 > Server (used by tooling such as the kubectl operator plugin and the OpenShift console) does require these properties
 > to be able to serve metadata about the packages in a catalog.
+In order to satisfy the needs of the package server, catalog
+> maintainers should use this property to include the CSV for all bundles that are channel heads.
 >
 > This property is in _alpha_ because it will likely be rendered obsolete when updates can be made to the OLM Package
 > Server to no longer require manifests in the catalog.